Zulu-Inuoe/jzon/README.md

 | standard-object   | object                                                              |
 | structure-object† | object                                                              |

-\*: Heuristic depending on the key values - Detects alists/plists by testing each key to be a character, string, symbol, or integer
+\*: Heuristic depending on the key values - Detects alists/plists by testing each key to be a character, string, or symbol.

 †: On supported implementations where structure slots are available via the MOP.